 British Columbia Elections

 The most recent BC election was held on October 19, 2024.
-With the most razor-thin of margins, the NDP were declared the winners on October 28 (nine days after election day).
-David Eby and his NDP Party will be forming either a majority or a minority government, depending on the results of two judicial recounts in two ridings - Surrey-Guildford and Kelowna Centre.
+With the most razor-thin of margins, the NDP were declared the winners – as either a majority or a minority government - on October 28 (nine days after Election Day).

-- the Conservative Party leading or elected in 44 ridings, and
+- the Conservative Party elected in 44 ridings, and

 - the BC Green Party elected in 2 ridings